 - In a sinking industry, which is generally may have very high level of closing stock; this ratio will helpful in providing more authentic repayment ability of the company as against the current ratio including closing stock.

 - Because of major inventory base, short-term financial strength of a company may be overstated if current ratio is utilised.
-By using quick ratio this situation can be tackled and will limit companies getting an additional loan; the servicing of which may not be as simple as reflected by current ratio.
+By using acid test ratio this situation can be tackled and will limit companies getting an additional loan; the servicing of which may not be as simple as reflected by current ratio.

-Quick Ratio Interpretation
+Quick Ratio or Acid Test Ratio Interpretation

 - More uncertain the business environment, more it is likely that companies would keep higher quick ratios.
 Reversely, where cash flows are constant and foreseeable, companies would entreat to maintain quick ratio at relatively lower levels.
-In any case, companies must attain the correct balance between liquidity risk cause due to a low quick ratio and the risk of loss cause due to a high quick ratio.
+In any case, companies must attain the correct balance between liquidity risk cause due to a low quick ratio and the risk of loss cause due to a high acid test ratio.

-- A quick ratio that is higher than average of the industry may be advised that the company is investing too many resources in the working capital of the business which may more profitably be used elsewhere.
+- A acid ratio that is higher than average of the industry may be advised that the company is investing too many resources in the working capital of the business which may more profitably be used elsewhere.

 - If a company has extra supplementary cash, it may consider investing the excess funds in new ventures and in case company is out of investment choices it may be advisable to return the surplus funds to shareholders in the form of hiked dividend payments.

-- When interpreting and analyzing the quick ratio over various periods, it is necessary to take into account seasonal changes in some industries which may produce the ratio to be traditionally higher or lower at certain times of the year as seasonal businesses experience illegitimate effusion of activities leading to changing levels current assets and liabilities over the time.
+- When interpreting and analyzing the acid ratio over various periods, it is necessary to take into account seasonal changes in some industries which may produce the ratio to be traditionally higher or lower at certain times of the year as seasonal businesses experience illegitimate effusion of activities leading to changing levels current assets and liabilities over the time.

-Calculate Quick Ratio
+Calculate Quick Ratio or Acid Test Ratio

-Calculate Quick Ratio – Example 1
+Calculate Acid Test Ratio – Example 1

 Following are the information extracted from audited records at a large size industrial company.
 (Amount in $)